prcutler/awesome-macropad/README.md

 - [Manage your MacroPad via a WebUI](https://github.com/mchilli/macropad) by MCHilli
 - [The MacropadPyDemo is a rewrite of the Arduino demo in CircuitPython](https://github.com/haugenmitch/MacropadPyDemo) by haugenmitch
 - [MacroSynth](https://github.com/obtusecanadiangoose/macrosynth), a basic osc synthesizer using Todbot's [MacroPadSynthPlug](https://github.com/todbot/macropadsynthplug) by obtusecanadiangoose
+- A [CHIP-8 emulator](https://github.com/cubbagesj/macropad_CHIP8) for the Adafruit MacroPad by cubbagesj

 ## Games